feathersjs/docs/guides/step-by-step/basic-feathers/writing-hooks.md

 and will return the possibly modified `context`.
 The method call will continue as if nothing has happened.

-You always need to consider what value to assign `params` when calling a service within a hook.
-If you don't assign a value, the `get` will run as being called on the server (it is being called by the server after all) even if the method call originated on a client.

-This may not be OK.
-The user password may be returned when a user record is read by the server, but you would not want a client to have access to it.

-There may be other issues if, for example, you are using Sequelize and the method call includes parameters that are passed through to Sequelize.
+`stashBefore` does not use `context.params` in the `get` call as `context.params` may be inappropriate if, for example, you are using Sequelize and the method call includes parameters that are passed through to Sequelize.
 What may be appropriate for an `update` may not be acceptable for a `get`.

-`stashBefore` handles this with

 ```javascript
 const params = context.method === 'get' ? context.params : {